Teaching Critical Communication Skills Online Workshop

-- How to identify and evaluate the nine critical communication skills
+- Identify and evaluate the nine critical communication skills.

-- How to design effective teaching strategies to promote these skills independent of modality
+- Design effective teaching strategies to promote these skills independent of modality.

-- How to incorporate effective visual strategies for all communicators
+- Incorporate effective visual strategies for all communicators.

 |This course is offered for 0.65 ASHA CEUs (Introductory level, Professional Area)||